Red Brick Fireplace Makeover Before And After

 Maybe you remember seeing a tiny snippet of our painted fireplace when I shared how I put together a corner of our family room a couple of months ago.
 The fireplace was waiting for me to complete one more portion of the makeover and finally, at long last, it’s ready for its reveal!

-Here’s the same view today.
-This is what greets you when you enter our home through the front door and then through the foyer.
-Not only did we paint the fireplace, we also enlarged the opening into the kitchen from the family room and got rid of the rest of the brown trim in the room by painting it white.
+This is what greets you when you enter our home through the front door and then come on through the foyer.
+Not only did we paint the fireplace – we got rid of the rest of the brown trim in the room by painting it with the same white paint.

-Because of the tall ceiling in this room, I needed something large to hang on the wall above the fireplace.
-This architectural piece from Kirkland’s is exactly what I envisioned.
+Because of the tall ceiling in this room, I needed something large to hang on the wall above the fireplace to create visual interest.
+This architectural piece from Kirkland’s (no longer available) is exactly what I envisioned.
 It already had a slightly distressed finish, but it wasn’t quite the color that I wanted, so I dry brushed some gray and white paint all over it and wiped some of the paint off while it was still wet.
 I’m very happy with how it turned out.

-The mantel called for large decorative pieces too.
+Because of the overall size of the room, the mantel and hearth called for large decorative pieces too.
 The lantern and large white urn came from HomeGoods, the metal orb came from Target and the large H is just a cardboard letter from Hobby Lobby.
 I didn’t bother to paint it as I like the color of it just as it is.

 Down on the hearth, I kept it simple with a ginormous spikey ball from West Elm and a blue urn and basket from HomeGoods.
 Add a starfish to the display and you have instant summer!

 You can’t really tell it in these photos, but we painted the inside of the fireplace black too – using high temp paint, of course.
 It’s makes such a huge difference!